Due December 13, 2021

 - List of possible documents (updated occasionally)

 - Prof. Pinsker will register everyone in the class at the course WordPress site and will provide in-class tutorials on using the platform.
-Here are Handout –Blog Posting, however.
+Here are additional instructions with screenshots as well as a Handout –Blog Posting.
 Always remember to set your publication status as PRIVATE.

 - Historical close readings focus on analyzing text, context and subtext.
 See this reading handout from the Methods Center for further guidance.
 But also just remember that the same advice about crafting a thesis statement and taking care with formatting your footnotes that you received when writing your earlier essays still applies.